-Artistic License - Biology: Arsenal Battleframe passive ability is described as triggering Electromagnetic Pulse discharges upon ability use.
+Artistic License – Biology: Available in beta versions, Arsenal Battleframe passive ability is described as triggering Electromagnetic Pulse discharges upon ability use.
 Without much in the ways of visualization, it does the same AoE damage to anything from robotic "Chosen Drones" or turrets to organic-matter fauna or human bandits.
 EMP should be near-harmless to organics.

 Awesome Backpack: Everybody gets a backpack and jet boots/packs (Except for the engineer who has the pack in their left arm.)
 The backpack holds class specific abilities (Such as Crater for Assault or Healing Wave for Medic)

 The Battlestar: The Arclight, the largest spaceship built by man.
 Technically meant for 'research and colony aid,' its primary purpose was as a military ship to keep control of the faraway Alpha Prime colony and its vital crystite deposits.
 First ship to use arcfolding technology.
 Unfortunately, it exploded and crashed when humanity attempted their first arcfolding launch.
 The resulting crash created a rift to an alternate dimension which allowed the Melding to reach earth.

 Beehive Barrier: The Dreadnaught can put up a small one on the end of his minigun to block some incoming damage, and the Engineer can drop a bigger, stationary one.